 Linting Python in Visual Studio Code

-Linting highlights syntactical and stylistic problems in your Python source code, which often helps you identify and correct subtle programming errors or unconventional coding practices that can lead to errors.
-For example, linting detects use of an uninitialized or undefined variable, calls to undefined functions, missing parentheses, and even more subtle issues such as attempting to redefine built-in types or functions.
-Linting is distinct from Formatting because linting analyzes how the code runs and detects errors whereas formatting only restructures how code appears.
+Linting highlights semantic and stylistic problems in your Python source code, which often helps you identify and correct subtle programming errors or coding practices that can lead to errors.
+For example, linting can detect the use of an undefined variable, calls to undefined functions, missing parentheses, and even more subtle issues such as attempting to redefine built-in types or functions.
+Linting is distinct from Formatting because linting analyzes how the code runs and detects errors, whereas formatting only restructures how code appears.

 Choose a linter

 Search the VS Code Marketplace for the linter extension of your choice.
 You can use multiple linters at the same time if you'd like.

 Microsoft publishes the following linting extensions for Python: